RobertoValente/ProblemHunt/README.md

 If you are a Problem Hunter to create Solutions, you really need to check this out!
 Also, you can share your problems here.

 # 🤔 Why I coded it?
 - I really `wanted to try new things` (like Coolify/AppWrite/Docker/etc.) and learn more about configuring a VPS so I thought about a fun idea to develop and just started!
-Also, I have some Cool Ideas but this is not my Main Project...
+Also, I have some cool ideas but this is not my Main Project...
 - So `what about we develop it as a OpenSource Project?`

 # 📸 Screenshots